zengzzzzz/golang-trending-archive/README.md

 ## Go

+* 【2025-06-09】[steveiliop56 / tinyauth](https://github.com/steveiliop56/tinyauth) - The simplest way to protect your apps with a login screen.
 * 【2025-06-07】[Glimesh / broadcast-box](https://github.com/Glimesh/broadcast-box) - A broadcast, in a box.
 * 【2025-06-05】[langhuihui / monibuca](https://github.com/langhuihui/monibuca) - 🧩 Monibuca is a Modularized, Extensible framework for building Streaming Server
 * 【2025-06-03】[dagu-org / dagu](https://github.com/dagu-org/dagu) - A compact, portable, and language-agnostic workflow engine.
 It aims to solve greater problems.